Wednesday, 23 October 2024

 The upshot is, if we can make profitable use of this time to investigate our inner nature, to face and know myself more fully, then when we return to a more balanced status quo we will see things in a different perhaps wiser way, by understanding more deeply what a loss of balance is, and how everything is included in maintaining that balance, both individually and universally.

 Maybe you know all this, but reminders are necessary, particularly now, and just remembering is a substantial part of awareness.
-Because there's a significant difference between an intellectual understanding and putting it into practice.
+Because there's a very big, significant difference between an intellectual understanding and putting it into practice.

 There’s no doubt we have to readjust the way of thinking that has brought us to the present state of society worldwide.
 Consciousness has to be raised first before substantial change can happen.
 Occasionally we have the choice to face the opportunity, or shirk the responsibility.
 This current situation is reminding us that we are all one in some fundamental way, as well as recognising we are all unique and inevitable in our own individual way.
 So are we in prison or in solitude?
 It’s just a way of thinking.

 I don't know about the accuracy of the science, but the signifier of the the times is that my wearing a mask does more to protect you from me than it does to protect me from you.
-In a word selflessness...
+In a word, selflessness...

 Stay safe and may we see the Divine in Nature, even in those places we least expect

-Friday 25 September 2020
+Friday, 25 September 2020

 Waves and the Ocean